dockstore/dockstore/_docs/checker-workflows.md

 It can be useful to have all relevant files for a checker workflow locally.
 This can be done with the download feature.

 ### From the CLI
 The command for this is very simple.
-Again note that the entry is for the parent entry, and not the checker workflow.
+Again note that the entry is for the original entry, and not the checker workflow.

 `dockstore checker download --entry quay.io/agduncan94/my-md5sum --version master`